 Before we get into this, I just want to make it clear that I'm still philosophizing, and I am not 100% sure about all of this.
 My philosophies do change from time to time (you can see examples in the update log at the root page), and so I'm not certain that the below list is entirely right.

 Any action that exhibits the below virtues to a greater extent than it flouts them (it's inevitable that they come into conflict sometimes) is "good" and the amount of moral merit received is equal to the temptation overcome.
+You might object that this means it's morally better to do a worse but still good action if it's harder.
+That loophole is plugged by the theorem of necessary motivation.

 Any action that flouts the below virtues to a greater extent than it exhibits them is "evil" and the degree of guilt (negative merit) is equal to the degree of net violation of the virtues times the ratio of that to the temptation.
 The reason for this formula is so that: A) raising the magnitude while keeping the ratio the same raises the guilt; B) A sufficiently high temptation can render a horrible act essentially nil, and likewise in reverse.